Ulagampatti: Telecommunications network

 Currently 4G LTE Services works at a acceptable level in Ulagampatti from the service providers like JIO, Airtel India, Vodafone India.
 Only 2G, 3G services are from BSNL.
 Landline telephone using 2 wire copper network PSTN and FAX services are provided by BSNL.
-Indian Bank office and its ATM at the Ulagampatti branch office uses VPN over Satellite Internet access.

 04577 is the STD code of the telephone lines for Ulagampatti village (Tirupathur region).

 Cable & Satellite television

 Digital Cable TV services are provided currently using CoAxial cables in the village by private players.
 Direct to home satellite television is also used for receiving both government DD Free Dish and private run TV channels.

 Police services

 Ulagampatti falls under the Thiruppathur Sub Division of Sivagangai district.
 Ulagampatti also has the Government Staff residences for the Tamil nadu police department staff.

 Ulagampatti postal services

 Ulagampatti is a sub-post office (S.O) of the India Post and supports the following neighbouring branch (B.O) post offices: